MicheleMucci/michelemucci.github.io/content/_index.md

     <div class="justify-content-center row">
         <div class="col col-auto col-lg-8 px-16">
             <p class="lead" style="text-align: left">
-            I am a professional mastering and sound engineer.
-Born in Milan, I moved to Berlin and graduated in Sound Engineering at Catalyst Institute.
-I am a full-time audio engineer specializing in mixing, mastering, and post-production for musicians, record labels, documentaries, film, and the advertising industry.
-I currently operate a Mixing and Mastering studio in Berlin, working with various clients and artists, both worldwide and in the Berlin music scene.
+            Originally from Milan, I relocated to Berlin, where I graduated in Sound Engineering from the Catalyst Institute.
+I am a full-time audio engineer with expertise in mixing, mastering, and post-production for musicians, record labels, documentaries, films, and the advertising industry.
+I currently manage a Mixing and Mastering studio in Berlin, collaborating with a diverse range of clients and artists locally and internationally.
             </p>
         </div>
     </div>